yutsunoki/Python_Automated_Network_Program/README.md

 # Python_Automated_Network_Program

 This is my practical about the automated network program with python.
-The goal is make all the computer online and separate the network from local and DMZ.
+The goal is make all the computer online and separate the network from LAN and DMZ.
 Use Py script to auto config to the 3 network device.

 ## The map of network
 `local computer` is my laptop.
-The ssh and Py script is execute form from the `local computer` to achive script load to the configuration to network devices.
+The ssh and Py script is execute form from the `local computer` to achieving script to load the configuration to network devices from LAN.

 ![planning_map](img/planning_map.png)